-The onigiri can be a simple rice ball flavored with spices, or it can be filled (and it usually is) with a variety of ingredients from vegetables, to meat, fish, seafood, and more.
+The onigiri can be a simple rice ball flavored with spices, or it can be filled (and it usually is) with various ingredients, from vegetables, to meat, fish, seafood, and more.
 It’s sometimes wrapped in a sheet of flavored or unflavored nori (seaweed), depending on the region and one’s preference.

-Many people visiting Japan eat mainly onigiri while sightseeing given its very cheap price (usually around 100 yen) and its availability and simplicity.
+Many people visiting Japan eat mainly onigiri while sightseeing, given its cheap price (usually around 100 yen) and its availability and simplicity.

-Most people know ramen, especially for its world-famous instant variety, but when in Japan, you’ll be surprised by its amazing taste (definitely not even comparable to its cup counterpart) and the huge amount of different choices.
+Most people know ramen, especially for its world-famous instant variety, but in Japan, you’ll be surprised by its fantastic taste (definitely not even comparable to its cup counterpart) and the many different choices.

-The broth can be based on chicken, pork, beef, fish, vegetables, and flavored with soy sauce, miso, dashi, and many other seasonings.
-Usually, scallion, seaweed, tofu, and bamboo shoots are added, but it’s impossible to list all the different combinations in which this dish can be served.
+The broth can be based on chicken, pork, beef, fish, and vegetables, and flavored with soy sauce, miso, dashi, and many other seasonings.
+Usually, scallion, seaweed, tofu, and bamboo shoots are added, but it’s impossible to list all the combinations this dish can offer.

 Not only each region, but even each restaurant can have a different recipe, sometimes creating very original and tasty meals.

-The noodles are specifically made for ramen and have a very distinctive texture, being soft but with a bit of a bite.
+The noodles are specifically made for ramen and have a distinctive texture, soft but with a bit of a bite.

 The most common soup stocks are miso, salt, soy sauce, and curry.

 Ramen is probably the most popular shime (the last meal at the end of a day or night out).
-It’s considered to be fast food, and, while some kinds can be served cold, it’s usually hot, and a godsend on cold days.
+It’s considered fast food, and while some kinds can be served cold, it’s usually hot, and a godsend on cold days.